bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 Bitmask with one set for channel to be transmitted as a ESC command over UAVCAN

 - Bitmask: 0: ESC 1, 1: ESC 2, 2: ESC 3, 3: ESC 4, 4: ESC 5, 5: ESC 6, 6: ESC 7, 7: ESC 8, 8: ESC 9, 9: ESC 10, 10: ESC 11, 11: ESC 12, 12: ESC 13, 13: ESC 14, 14: ESC 15, 15: ESC 16

+## CAN_D3_UC_SRV_RT: Servo output rate

+*Note: This parameter is for advanced users*

+Maximum transmit rate for servo outputs

+- Range: 1 200

+- Units: Hz

 # CANP1 Parameters